-4. The winning bid delivers a “creative” or ad tag from the advertiser to the server and it is served to your site.
+4. The winning bid delivers a “creative” or ad tag and image from the advertiser to the server and it appears on your site.

-The important thing to understand is that everything that happens after the ad call hits our server happens inside of a Google server.
+The important thing to understand is that everything that happens after the ad call hits our server, happens inside of a Google server.
 We set very strict parameters and sizes in the server.
-If the creative doesn’t match those criteria then Google can’t serve it to the spot on your site calling for the ad.
-It’s actually hard to get all of the criteria to match so it does serve an ad.
+If the creative doesn’t match the criteria we set then Google can’t serve it to your ad space.
 If you look at your source code you will see that every single ad tag from us is size specific and has custom criteria.
-Only creatives (ads) that size and that match that specific criteria can be served in those spots.
+Only creatives (ads) that size and that match our specific criteria can be served in those spots.

 Because Google is serving all of the advertisements it also scans them prior to serving them.
-If they have malware or spyware it won’t serve the creative.
+If they have malware or spyware attached to them it won’t serve the creative.
 It also kills the entire advertiser so that ad provider can’t buy inventory anymore in our set up.
-So to serve malware through a Google server you have to hack Google, which is possible but very rare and unlikely.
-Earlier this year in September, an advertiser was serving malware through Google and was shut down.
-It’s important to point out that when it happens, its huge news and taken care of very quickly.
+So to serve malware through a Google server you have to hack Google, which is possible, but very rare and unlikely.
+Earlier this year in September, an advertiser was serving malware through Google and was quickly shut down.
+It’s important to point out that when it happens, it’s huge news and taken care of very quickly.

 It’s far easier to simply hack an older WordPress plugin, theme, or browser extension to gain access to a site to drop cookies and pass Malware/spyware on its user’s browsers.
-This enables malware/spyware providers to interrupt ad calls or plugin calls (flash plugin etc.) and redirect them to their servers to spread more malware/spyware and infect more users.
+When this happens it enables malware/spyware providers to interrupt ad calls or plugin calls (flash plugin etc.) and redirect them to their servers to spread more malware/spyware and infect more users.
 When you see malware it doesn’t necessarily mean that your own site has been hacked just that you’ve been to one that has been.
-I’ve been on every site in Monumetric many, many times (it’s my job) and I’ve never seen a spyware/malware pop-up on any of your sites on my computer.
+I’ve been on every site within Monumetric’s network many, many times (it’s my job) and I’ve never seen a spyware/malware pop-up on any of your sites on my computer.
 I use chrome as my browser and a free version of AVG (malware software) running all the time.
 I also clear my cookies and cache on my browser at least once a week because it’s just a good internet habit.
 We recommend that you do the same.

-TL;DR – Legitimate online surveys happen regardless of what you do to stop them.
+Legitimate online surveys happen regardless of what you do to stop them.
 They’re like sweeps during TV finale seasons.
-You can opt-out and if you hate them please do so.
-We’ve blocked it from happening through your ads but you still may see them especially during holiday seasons.
+We’ve blocked it from happening through your ads, but you still may see them especially during holiday seasons.
 They are not spyware or malware.
 Malware is most often on your browser from a site you’ve visited or a link you shouldn’t have clicked.
 Never click on anything that tells you to update a plugin or software that doesn’t come from the actual maker of said software i.e. never download anything flash from anywhere other than adobe.com.
 I hope this helps you understand a little more about what is going on and possible solutions.